Akabbott0303/Multi-Blockchain-Wallet-Python/README.md

 ### Setting up the Wallet and Sending Transactions

-Thy Python code first imports all libraries and loads an environment variable to set the mnemonic phrase that will be used to generate the keys and addresses.
+Thy Python code in the file [wallet.py](/wallet.py) first imports all libraries and loads an environment variable to set the mnemonic phrase that will be used to generate the keys and addresses.
 The code also imports a constants file to set the coin variables.
 You'll need to add to these if you want to use the wallet to hold additional coin types.

 The derive_wallets function uses the mnemonic phrase to generate wallet private keys and addresses for each coin type.
 A dictionary called coins is established to hold the keys.
 The priv_key_to_account function creates an account object from a private key.